Unitech/pm2/README.md

 ![PM2](https://github.com/unitech/pm2/raw/master/pres/pm2.20d3ef.png)

 PM2 is a production process manager for Node.js applications with a built-in load balancer.
-It allows you to keep applications alive forever, to reload them without downtime and will facilitate common system admin tasks.
+It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.

-PM2 is constantly assailed by [more than 300 test](https://travis-ci.org/Unitech/PM2).
+PM2 is constantly under inspection by [more than 300 tests](https://travis-ci.org/Unitech/PM2).

 Compatible with CoffeeScript.
 Works on Linux & MacOSx.